KhaledElAnsari/RESTInTag/README.md

     headers: {}, // the HTTP headers
     timeout: 0, // milliseconds to wait before cancelling the request, 0 means no timeout
     data: {}, // request body specially for POST and PUT requests
-    disable: true // to disable the clicking event until the request is finished }
+    disable: true, // to disable the clicking event until the request is finished
+    once: true // to disable the click event after the first request is processed }
 ```